-Complete this procedure to install Oracle Grid Infrastructure software for Oracle Standalone Cluster.
+You can install Oracle Grid Infrastructure as Oracle Standalone Cluster or Oracle Domain Services Cluster.

 Starting with Oracle Grid Infrastructure 12c Release 2 (12.2), the installation media is replaced with a zip file for the Oracle Grid Infrastructure installer.
 Run the installation wizard after extracting the zip file into the target home path.